pirapira/bamboo/doc/semantics.md

 Otherwise, when the evaluation point in the current pending execution state is a `selfdestruct(X);` sentence, if the annotating function does not map `X` to anything, the evaluation point is set to `X`.
 When the annotating function maps `X` to a value, the program destroys itself, specifying the value as the inheritor.
 The current pending execution state is discarded.
 The `killed` flag is set in the persistent state.
 (When the program has been called from a Bamboo program, the world then returns into that Bamboo program, not failing into it.)

-Otherwise, when the evaluation point in the currrent pending execution state is an identifier occurrence, the program looks up the variable environment.
+Otherwise, when the evaluation point in the current pending execution state is an identifier occurrence, the program looks up the variable environment.
 If the variable environment does not map the identifier occurrence to a value, the Bamboo compiler is broken.
-Otherwise, when the variable environment maps the identifier occurrence to a value, the annotating functio n now associates the identifier occurrence with the value.
+Otherwise, when the variable environment maps the identifier occurrence to a value, the annotating function now associates the identifier occurrence with the value.
 The evaluation point is set to the surrounding expression or sentence.

 Otherwise, when the evaluation point in the current pending execution state is a call `C.m(E1, E2, ...,E_n) reentrance { abort; }`, if the annotating function does not map `C` to anything, the evaluation point is set to `C`.
 Otherwise, if the annotation function maps any of `E_k` to nothing, the evaluation point is set to the last such argument.
-Otherwise, the program calls an accout of address, specified by the annotation of `C`.
+Otherwise, the program calls an account of address, specified by the annotation of `C`.
 The call is on a named case `m` (TODO: for completing this clause, we need some information about the types of arguments of `m`.
 We need some information in the persistent state), together with annotations of `E1`, ... `E_n`.
 The program's state should now contain the current pending execution state as the last element in the list of pending execution states.
 Moreover, the persistent state in the program's state is now the aborting element.

-Otherwise, when the evaluation point in the current pending execution state is a deployment `deploy C(E1, E2, E_n) reentrance { abort; }`, if the annotation funciton maps any of `E_k` to nothing, the evaluation point is set to the last such argument.
+Otherwise, when the evaluation point in the current pending execution state is a deployment `deploy C(E1, E2, E_n) reentrance { abort; }`, if the annotation function maps any of `E_k` to nothing, the evaluation point is set to the last such argument.
 Otherwise, the program deploys the contract `C` with a packing of annotations of `E_k`s.
 If the contract `C` does not appear in the source code, the Bamboo compiler is broken.
 The program's state should now contain the current pending execution state as the last element in the list of pending execution states.
 Moreover, the persistent state in the program's state is now the aborting element.

 ## How to advance an evaluation point